lavishay-technion/details_app_old/README.md

 # Details App

+## This branch is for creating a docker image, to be used in this project(helm): https://github.com/lavishay-technion/K3S_details_app.git

 Applications that can store your personal details and list all the written users on html

 ### Requirements: